In 2020, I failed at early retirement and I want to share why.

 I’ve heard from folks in their 50s who got the courage to negotiate an exit package and live life on their own terms.

-Having financial independence also makes it much easier to give money because you’re not always conflicted about whether to give or save for retirement.
-You’re also able to more easily give your time because you’re not always wondering whether you should use the time to hustle.
+Having financial independence also makes it much easier to give money.
+You’re not always conflicted about whether to give or save for retirement.
+You’re also able to more easily give your time.
+The reason is because you’re not always wondering whether you should use the time to hustle.

-Finally, I want to have the financial means to take care of my parents and my in-laws, who are all in their 70s.
+Finally, I want to have the financial means to take care of my parents and my in-laws.
+They are all in their 70s.
 I’ve seen them clearly slow down over the past 10 years.
 Long-term care can easily cost $250,000 per parent over two or three years.

 Call me stubborn, but I just can’t get myself to rejigger my retirement portfolio to lower our income and game the system.
 I don’t think the ACA was set up to subsidize early retirees with a healthy amount of assets.
 The ACA was set up to help those deep in the grind, struggling to one day be free.